13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Heiderose

 While the division was conducting Operation Fliegenfänger, the Second Panzer Army was developing a plan to block a large Partisan force from moving from central Bosnia into western Serbia to reinforce the Partisans.
 Due to issues with the availability of various units of V SS Mountain Corps, the planned Operation Rose was cancelled.

 In the interim, since most of the division was deployed in the southern part of the security zone, Hampel planned a divisional-level operation, named Operation Heiderose (Wild Rose) targeting Partisan positions north-west of Šekovići, south of the Spreča.
 The 27th Regiment, reinforced by the same Chetnik battalion that cooperated in Operation Fliegenfänger, would attack east towards Šekovići and the 28th Regiment would push south.
-A detached battalion of 7th SS Division would act as a blocking force driving north.
-Hampel was apparently unhappy with the performance of the new commander of the 27th Regiment (SS-Obersturmbannführer Hermann Peter) and put the divisional chief of staff, SS-Sturmbannführer Erich Braun, in charge of the 27th Regiment.
+A detached battalion of the 7th SS Division would act as a blocking force driving north.
+Hampel was unhappy with the performance of the new commander of the 27th Regiment (SS-Obersturmbannführer Hermann Peter) and put the divisional chief of staff, SS-Sturmbannführer Erich Braun, in charge of the 27th Regiment.

 On 17 July, the operation began.
 Fierce resistance was immediately encountered by the 28th Regiment, while the 27th Regiment climbed the heights to Udrč before dusk without serious opposition.
 Early on 18 July, the Chetniks attacked from Matkovac towards Šekovići.
 The 27th Regiment reached Bačkovac and seized the high ground south of Šekovići on 19 July 1944.
 The 28th Regiment forced the Partisan 36th Vojvodina Division back.
-The battalion from 7th SS Division encountered serious resistance around Vlasenica but pushed through.
+The battalion from the 7th SS Division encountered serious resistance around Vlasenica but pushed through.
 On 19 July, the 28th Regiment drove north towards Gornje Petrovice to attack the Partisan 12th Corps at Živinice.
-The reconnaissance battalion of 7th SS Division pushed in from Vareš as a blocking force to stop the Partisans from withdrawing via Kladanj.
+The reconnaissance battalion of the 7th SS Division pushed in from Vareš as a blocking force to stop the Partisans from withdrawing via Kladanj.